YTang301/GCNMKLSDA/README.md

-# GCNMKLSDA - Predicting snoRNA–Disease Associations Using GCN and Similarity Fusion
+# GCNMKLSDA

 This repository provides the implementation of the **case study** for our manuscript:

-> **"GCNMKLSDA: A Graph Convolutional Network Framework with Similarity Integration for Predicting snoRNA–Disease Associations"**
+> **"A Graph Convolutional Network Framework with Similarity Integration for Predicting snoRNA–Disease Associations"**
 > *(Submitted to Briefings in Bioinformatics, 2025)*

 This repository enables reproducible prediction of potential snoRNA–disease associations, and outputs all results in a structured `.xlsx` file.